 Dr Gemma Moss

-Dr. Gemma Moss's research explores the politics of aesthetics through music in modernist literature, and as a result of her passion, she is currently editing E. M. Forster’s first novel, Where Angels Fear to Tread, for the Cambridge Edition of the Fiction of E. M. Forster.
+Gemma’s research examines the uses of music in modernist and contemporary literature.
+She is author of Modernism, Music and the Politics of Aesthetics (Edinburgh University Press, 2021), and is currently editing E. M. Forster’s first novel, Where Angels Fear to Tread, for the Cambridge Edition of the Fiction of E. M. Forster.

-Dr. Gemma Moss is welcoming enquiries from prospective PhD students interested in any aspect of modernist studies, Critical Theory, or literature (1890 – present) in conjunction with music or gender and sexuality.
+Gemma welcomes enquiries from prospective PhD students interested in modernist studies, especially in conjunction with music or critical theory.